Growing Trees Network Foundation on Food Forests in Ghana 2019 - 2021

-Why do we establish community food forests in Ghana?
+Why establish community food forests in Ghana?

 The climate challenge we face calls for action right now and it is commonly agreed among leading scientists across the globe that planting trees is the most effective way to reduce CO2.
 Furthermore, we see the desserts expanding forcing local communities to flee from their homes due to drought and lack of food.

 In the Northern part of Ghana about 60% of the young people leave their home immediately after elementary school heading for the larger cities looking for jobs because there are no opportunities locally and in their eyes no future.

 The community food forests help provide food for the community and commodities they can trade for other necessities like water, meat and vegetables.

 By establishing new community food forest in Ghana, we target several of the 17 World Goals as well.